Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 shape would repeat the first axis 2 times along the second axis, and the second would insert a new axis in the beginning that would repeat 3 times.

+We can think of `(3, 2)` as a "stack" of 3 shape `(2,)` arrays.
+Just as the scalar 1 got repeated to match the full shape of `a` above, the shape `(2,)` array `y` gets repeated into a `(3,)` "stack" so it matches the shape of `x`.

+Additionally, size `1` dimensions are a signal to NumPy that that dimension is allowed to be repeated, or broadcasted, when used with another array where that dimension is not size `1`.

+It can be useful to think of broadcasting as repeating "stacks" of smaller arrays in this way.
+The size `1` dimension rule allows these "stacks" to be along any dimensions of the array, not just the last ones.

 See the [NumPy
 documentation](https://numpy.org/doc/stable/user/basics.broadcasting.html) for
 more examples of broadcasting.

 (views-vs-copies)=
 ## Views vs. Copies